Web and Mobile Computing graduate badge

 - Develop a web-based applications using a modern web stack.

 - Explain the primary challenges and tradeoffs in designing distributed systems.

 - Specify the requirements for a database application and then implement it using EER modeling, schema design and normalization, SQL/DDL, SQL/DML, stored procedures, and database triggers.

 - Describe details of data communications and computer networks including TCP/IP protocol stack.

-- Analyze security threats to computer networks and how to protect against threats.
+- Analyze security threats to computer networks and know how to protect against threats.

-Completion of a bachelor's degree, and evidence of object-oriented programming skill is required for admission.
+Completion of a bachelor's degree, and evidence of object-oriented programming skills are required for admission.
+To start your application: